richdrummer33/whisper-assistant/README.md

 # whisper-assistant

+Types what you say, emulating keystrokes.
+This is my primary way of typing.
+Works like a charm.

+DEPRECATED FEATURE (but can be re-included in code):
 This is a python script using [openai/whisper](https://github.com/openai/whisper) to type with your voice.
 After you start the script you just press **F2** to start/stop recording.
 After the record is finsihed, it will type what you said starting at the current cursor position in any editor,input field etc.